What Do I Do When My Loneliness is Killing Me?

 Reviewer Laura Angers

-There are so many songs out there about loneliness, from "Killing Loneliness" by HIM to "Hit Me Baby (One More Time" by Britney Spears which, at first, doesn't sound like it's about loneliness until you get to the chorus. ("My loneliness is killing me…") But was Britney on to something?
+There are so many songs out there about loneliness, from "Killing Loneliness" by HIM to "Hit Me Baby One More Time" by Britney Spears which, at first, doesn't sound like it's about loneliness until you get to the chorus. ("My loneliness is killing me…") But was Britney on to something?
 Can you die from loneliness?
 The short answer is yes, you can.
 Loneliness is as dangerous for your health as is smoking.

-The Con Of Social Media
+The Downside of Social Media

 You can spend hours chatting with someone over Messenger, but what happens when you need a warm hug or a hand to hold?
-The endorphins that you can experience from such contact are non-existent over the cold, unfeeling touch of a keyboard.
+The endorphins you experience from such contact are non-existent over the cold, unfeeling touch of a keyboard.

 As comforting as it can be to back out of a social commitment, people do, in fact, need other people to survive.
 And while we may all feel a sense of loneliness from time to time, it is the chronic, prolonged loneliness that truly does us in.
 Being lonely can lead to anxiety and depression, and all of those unsavory side effects and manifestations that go along with those conditions.

-Loneliness And The Elderly
+Loneliness and the Elderly

-As for the latter, it's no secret that it's harder to get around the older you get.
+It's no secret that it's harder to get around the older you get.
 When it becomes more difficult or practically impossible to go on long road trips or take a lengthy plane flight, seniors tend to stay put, which leads to their reduction in spending time with those they care about.
 Not being able to visit their children or grandchildren can undoubtedly lead to an increase in loneliness.

-In addition to the elderly, those who are otherwise "different" tend to be the loneliest: those who are regularly bullied, or those who suffer in poverty.
+In addition to the elderly, those who are otherwise "different" tend to be the loneliest: those who are regularly bullied, or those who suffer from poverty.
 Women also tend to be lonelier than men, and blacks tend to be lonelier than whites.
 Those who received a better education tend to be less lonely than those who did not, and those who have jobs tend to be less lonely than those who are unemployed or retired.

 A great way of connecting with others is via the Meetup app or website.
-On Meetup, you can search for your particular interests, and then try to find others who share those interests in your local area.
+On Meetup, you can search for your particular interests and then try to find others who share those interests in your local area.